 39. Metallic Ginger Sew-In Weaves

 Pay attention to everything that’s happening to your scalp while wearing the weave.
 If it itches, take it out!
 Weaves are preserved in formaldehyde, and you may be allergic to it.
 If this is the case, you cannot wear weaves any longer.

 40. Lilac Sew-In Weave Hairstyle

-In addition, if your scalp gets itchy, go to your stylist to gently take the weave out, and then see a dermatologist to check if your reaction was linked to the formaldehyde.
+In addition, if your scalp gets itchy, go to your stylist to gently take the weave out, and then see a dermatologist and check if your reaction was linked to the formaldehyde.
 You might also have an allergic reaction to synthetic hair.

 Before having the sew-in put in, make sure you wash your hair properly and you moisturize it.
 Use hair oil or Argan-oil- or olive-oil-based cream.
 Conditioning your locks is the key to the procedure being a truly successful one.